 - Select “iCloud”

-- Scroll down until you see “iCloud Backup” (Note: this option should be toggled on if you want your iPhone to automatically back itself up when plugged in overnight.)
+- Choose “iCloud Backup” (Note: this option should be toggled on if you want your iPhone to automatically back itself up when plugged in overnight)

 - Tap on “iCloud Backup”